google/ExoPlayer/guide.md

 ## Digital Rights Management ##

-On Android 4.4 (API level 19) and higher, ExoPlayer supports Digital Rights Managment (DRM) protected playback.
+On Android 4.4 (API level 19) and higher, ExoPlayer supports Digital Rights Management (DRM) protected playback.
 In order to play DRM protected content with ExoPlayer, your app must inject a `DrmSessionManager` when instantiating the player. `ExoPlayerFactory` provides factory methods allowing this.
 A `DrmSessionManager` object is responsible for providing `DrmSession` instances,